What Does FCW System Failed Mean And How Do You Fix It?

 • A fuse could have blown or come loose.

-You’ll need a full electrical diagnosis from a professional if you find sensors aren’t the problem.
+You’ll need a thorough electrical diagnosis from a professional if you find sensors aren’t the problem.

 ECU/Command Module Failure